 Highlights: Saint-Jean-Cap-Ferrat, Èze

-Driving east along the coast from Nice, you’ll discover some of the Riviera’s most beautiful coastal destinations.
+Driving along the coast from Nice, you’ll discover some of the Riviera’s most beautiful coastal destinations.

 We recommend visiting Villa Ephrussi de Rothschild, a pink seaside mansion surrounded by nine beautiful themed gardens, and stunning sea views.
 You can also visit the villa virtually beforehand, if you like.

-Afterward, you can take a stroll along the Cap Ferrat coastal path for more breathtaking views of the Mediterranean.
+Afterward, you can take a stroll along the coastal path for more breathtaking views of the Mediterranean.

-If you would like to visit some more beautiful gardens in France, we recommend the exotic botanical garden in Èze (Le Jardin Exotique).
-Fifteen minutes’ drive further on from Saint-Jean-Cap-Ferrat, Èze’s botanical garden is situated 400 meters (1,300 ft) above the sea, and is famous for its cactuses and succulents.
-The garden also offers more gorgeous panoramic views of the Mediterranean coastline below.
-These gardens are definitely worth a visit if you're exploring the coast, or are a nice place to stop if you're driving between Nice and Monaco.
+If you would like to visit some more beautiful gardens in France, we recommend the exotic botanical garden in Èze (Le Jardin Exotique). Èze’s botanical garden is famous for its cactuses and succulents and offers more gorgeous panoramic views of the Mediterranean coastline below.

 If you have an extra day to explore the coast, be sure to visit the beautiful town of Menton too!
 There you’ll enjoy a sandy beach, admire the colorful seafront buildings, and enjoy delicious French-Italian cuisine!
 This is a good alternative if you’re not interested in visiting Monaco.